 - get the car repaired.

 Unfortunately, this picture only paints the situation wherein everything goes without a hitch.
-What if the driver or fleet manager has additional questions; or what if the body repair shop needs to reschedule the appointment?
+What if the driver or fleet- or claim manager has additional questions; or what if the body repair shop needs to reschedule the appointment?
 Any additional action will be added to the already long list of inconveniences and will demand even more time from drivers.

 With all the technological developments of the last few years, drivers now expect to be able to arrange everything with the touch of a button.
 This expectation is justified, as there are digital solutions available that can smoothen and speed up the repair journey tremendously.